swim/RacksOnRacks/README.md

 # RacksOnRacks
-Provides some fun examples for background pattern generation using the border attribute.
+Provides some fun examples for background pattern generation using the CSS border attribute.